 Kirby games are great fun for those looking to blow off some steam with a casual and less intense experience.

-Even though Spyro games are designed for children, certain sections can get pretty difficult and require some quick reactions or dedicated focus.
+Even though Spyro games are technically designed for children, certain sections can get pretty difficult and require some quick reactions or dedicated focus.

 Kirby games have always been easy, but this by no means makes them boring.
 Sometimes, it’s nice to kick back and relax with something a little less challenging.